Learning Outcomes

 SQE1 Syllabus

-- The definition of hearsay evidence and the reasons for its general inadmissibility.
+- The concept of hearsay evidence and the historical and practical reasons for the rule excluding its admission in criminal trials.

 Test Your Knowledge